solarrabbit99/LargeRaids/docs/configurations.md

         2:
           type: DURABILITY
           level: 1
   # Leave this section blank to disable the feature.
-The plugin provides `<player>` as a
+The plugin provides `<player>` and
-  # placeholder for the console to execute a command with the target player's name.
-Note
+  # `<omen>` as placeholders for the console to execute a command with the target player's
-  # that every command listed here will be executed once per player.
+  # name and raid's omen level.
+Note that every command listed here will be executed once
+  # per player.
   commands:
     # - lrgive <player> 1
-    # - give <player> stick
+    # - give <player> stick <omen>
 ```

 ## Trigger Mechanism